 - Be organised.
 Take with you any relevant documents that you may have.
 If in doubt, bring it along.

-Here are some bits of information that your Family Lawyer in Adelaide will need to know.
+Here are some bits of information that your Family Lawyer will need to know.
 (Some things may not be relevant to your situation.
 Just complete the parts that are.)